truenas/middleware/docs/userguide/freenas_intro.rst

 * A "Backup" button has been added to :menuselection:`System --> Advanced`.

 * The "Periodic Notification User" drop-down menu has been added to :menuselection:`System --> Advanced`.

+* The "Performance Test" button has been removed from :menuselection:`System --> Advanced`.

 * The system will issue an alert if an update fails and the details of the failure will be written to :file:`/data/update.failed`.